itseez3d/metaperson/docs/business-integration/js_api.md

 * `data.source` - is set to `metaperson_creator`.
 * `data.eventName` - is set to `model_screenshot`.
 * `data.screenshotUrl` - a link to the screenshot image.
-The link is valid till the next screenshot is done.
+The link points to a local image file that is available within the current session.
+The link is valid until the next screenshot is taken.
 * `data.imageBytes` - an array of the screenshot image bytes in PNG format.
 This parameter is exclusive to the **Desktop** version.

 ### Action Availability